 Ms.Cupcakes is London’s first vegan confessionary shop that specializes in cupcakes located in Brixton.
 I don’t really go for Vegan food bit these cupcakes are wonderful.
 They also offer brownies, cookies, tray-bakes.
 The shop offers 12 different flavors freshly made every day I have had the Oreo cupcake it was very delicious.
 They also make lots of products without wheat or gluten so they got everyone covered.

-Their motto is ‘everybody deserves great cake.
+Their motto is ‘everybody deserves a great cake.
 It is our job to create indulgent and decadent cakes for you regardless of what you can, and cannot eat.
 They offer vegan supplies and their own cookbook if you fancied trying to make some of their creations at home.
+It is one of the best-baked desserts London has to offer.

 All the chose I have handpicked from my own experience of tasting their lovely products and I have not really ordered from best to worst the dessert shops in order.
 As all the dessert shorts are amazing and can’t decide what one is the best?